-We’re based in the beautiful city of Barreiro (30km from Lisbon) in Portugal.
+We’re based / located in the beautiful city of Barreiro (30km from Lisbon) in Portugal.

-(First) Friday 13th September 2013, a weird date that turned out to be the perfect time to create the base of what would come to be called Libretrend.
-That year our CEO Luis Da Costa registered as an individual entrepreneur and started working on the foundation of the company by making and meeting all the contacts in order to build what would then be called: “Librebox“.
+(First) Friday, 13 September 2013: A weird date that turned out to be the perfect time to create the basis of what would come to be called Libretrend.
+That year our CEO, Luis Da Costa, registered as an individual entrepreneur and started working on the foundation of the company by making and meeting all the contacts needed to build what would be the company’s first product: “Librebox”.

-(Second) Monday 12th of June of 2017, the date where Libretrend became a fully recognized business in Portugal, and where the adventure took it’s flight by making the Librebox the first desktop computer in the world with coreboot, and one of the firsts with a TPM2 device.
+(Second) Monday, 12 Jun 2017: The day Libretrend became fully recognized as a business in Portugal.
+From here the adventure took off as the company began offering the world’s first desktop computer using coreboot, and one of the first to use a TPM2 device.

-The idea was simple, every second, every penny, every thought, will be used to make this small computer as free (as in freedom) as possible.
-So to respect that idea we had to have a product name that would easily convey this to our customers.
+The plan was simple: Every second, every penny, and every thought would be used to make this small desktop computer as free (as in freedom) as possible.
+To reflect this idea we needed a product name that would easily convey this to our customers.
 This name helps them to understand the product and the motives’ of the company behind it.

-The Librebox is made with 4mm thick aluminum body (with a bottom and top panel) with a black finish.
+The Librebox is made out of a 4mm thick aluminum body (including a bottom and top panel) finished in black.

 The specifications for the LT1000 can be found here: https://libretrend.com/specs/librebox/